Each Time You Break My Heart

-"Each Time You Break My Heart" is a song recorded by British singer Nick Kamen, for his eponymous debut studio album (1987).
+"Each Time You Break My Heart" is a song by British singer Nick Kamen from his eponymous debut studio album (1987).
 It was released by Sire Records on 2 November 1986 as his debut single in 7-inch and 12-inch maxi formats.
-Kamen had gained popularity by starring in a 1985 Levi's television commercial, later deciding to delve into music business and signed a record deal with Sire.
+Kamen had gained popularity by starring in a 1985 Levi's television commercial, later deciding to delve into the music business and signed a record deal with Sire.
 "Each Time You Break My Heart" was the lead single from his album, written and produced by Madonna and Stephen Bray.
-It was originally set to be included on Madonna's third studio album, True Blue (1986), but failed to make the final track list.
+It was originally set to be included on Madonna's third studio album, True Blue (1986), but failed to make the final tracklist.
 Madonna also provided background vocals on the track.

 A promotional video to accompany the single was directed by Jean-Baptiste Mondino.
 The synth-pop song was featured in Billboard magazine's "New and Noteworthy" single list, receiving comparison to songs by the Bee Gees.
 It was a commercial success, reaching the top ten of the record charts in France, Germany, Ireland, Netherlands, Sweden, Switzerland and the United Kingdom.
 It attained Silver certification in France and the United Kingdom, and a remix of the track became a dance hit in the United States.